sfu-fas/coursys/GRAD_STUDENTS.md

 This should work with MSE, ENSC, or CMPT.
-For units that aren't MSE, ENSC, or CMPT, you may need to modify the code, which contains a _hard-coded_ mapping between SIMS program codes (like "MSEPH") and CourSys GradPrograms (like <GradProgram "Mechatronics PhD Program">).
+For units that aren't MSE, ENSC, or CMPT, you may need to modify the code, which contains a _hard-coded_ mapping between SIMS program codes (like "MSEPH") and CourSys GradPrograms (like GradProgram "Mechatronics PhD Program").

 GradProgram objects have a config object that can contain the SIMS program code - which means that maintaining a hardcoded mapping object is asinine, and this script could be easily refactored to not have to do that anymore.

-"Hey, wouldn't it be nice if this were automatic?"
+_"Hey, wouldn't it be nice if this were automatic and scheduled?"_

 Yes, disembodied voice.
 Yes it would be.
 Integrating this with the automatic grad update functionality in grad/models.py would be a wonderful idea.